mat-docs/ATLAS.Site/docs/key-functionality/store/sqlrace/performance.md

 # Performance Guide

-This guide covers settings on how to get the most out of your SQLRace installation by adjusting settings for better performance.
+This guide covers settings on how to get the most out of your SQL Race installation by adjusting settings for better performance.

 ## Cache Settings